RobertK66/ado-chip-175x-6x/doc/usage/quickstart.md

         1. to use one of these goto YourNewProject - Properties - C/C++Build - Settings - ToolSettings
         2. under MCU-Linker - Libraries edit the existing Library Search Path to:        "${workspace_loc:/ado_chip_175x_6x/TestConfig_2}"

+4.  as long as issue #20 not fixed: remove the call of  Chip_SystemInit() from sysinit.c and replace it with your initcode (taking care of oscillator and clock setup....

 4. You can start developing and debugging your project in MCUXpresso as normally....